 Home Alone was released in 1990.
 At the time of it’s release, the film received mixed reviews from critics and it made a lot of money at the box office earning records.
 Overtime, the film eventually became an instant Christmas Classic.
 The film also spawned a sequel called Home Alone 2: Lost In New York with Macaulay Culkin, reprising his role as Kevin, and a critical clunker called Home Alone 3.
 The “third installment” however, didn’t feature Macaulay returning as Kevin.
 Not kidding, they replaced everybody from the first two movies.
 Especially Marv & Harry!

 Home Alone also catapulted Chris Columbus’ career as an established filmmaker allowing him to direct more films including Mrs. Doubtfire, and the first two Harry Potter films.

 The following review doesn’t contain any SPOILERS whatsoever.
 You’re okay to check it out, just so you know if you’ve never ever seen Home Alone.

 Nice: Macaulay Culkin did a great job on his performance as Kevin McCallaster.

 Joe Pesci & Daniel Stern, both did a hilarious job as a pair of bumbling home invaders.
 Their names are Harry & Marv, the main antagonists of the film.

-Character Development involving Kevin, as he goes from a snarky no nonsense spoiled brat, to a nice kid with redeeming qualities who must defend his home.
+Character Development involving Kevin.
+First, he goes from a snarky no nonsense spoiled brat, to a nice kid with redeeming qualities who must defend his home from Harry & Marv.